Privacy notice – children’s centres

 • Education partnerships

-Any details recorded on our database will only be accessed by those working as part of Early Help, Children Centres for the purposes of supporting your family and monitoring the effectiveness of services provided.
+Any details recorded on our database will only be accessed by those working as part of Early Help via Children’s Centres for the purposes of supporting your family and monitoring the effectiveness of the services provided.

 How long we keep your information

-In general information related to Early Help or the Children Centre providing a service to the family, recorded data (family’s personal details and contact information) will be retained for up to six years from point of the last contact with the family concerned.
+In general information related to Early Help via the Children’s Centre providing a service to the family, recorded data (family’s personal details and contact information) will be retained for up to six years from point of the last contact with the family concerned.

 Your rights and access to your information